Agile Testing: Best Practices, Benefits, Drawbacks, and More

 • Strong technical background – agile testers work along with developers, often writing test cases even before the coding begins.
 They also need to be proficient in automated testing, making strong technical skills a priority for them.

 • Communication skills – testers need to be able to hear and understand the requirements of the project.
-At the same time, they also need to have good communication skills to express themselves and defend their point of view when necessary.
+At the same time, they also need to have good communications skills to express themselves and defend their point of view when necessary.

 • Analytical mindset – an agile tester should have strong analytical skills to recognize potential issues, understand complex systems, and develop effective testing strategies.
 These skills can be game-changing in ensuring comprehensive test coverage.